agentOrange002/wp4/content/projects/ITS-FrontEnd.md

 showInProjects: true
 ---

 Front End - Issue Tracking System built with ReactJS, Redux-Thunk and Primereact UI.
-Please let me if you need to check my repositories.
+Please let me know if you need to check my repositories.
 I can provide access keys for pulling.